nathanpeck/awesome-ecs/README.md

   - [ecspresso](https://github.com/kayac/ecspresso) - Minimalistic: JSON file goes in, service launches

 ### Implementation Guides

+Examples of how to do advanced customizations on your ECS cluster:

   * <a name="autoscaling" /> __Autoscaling__
     - [Autoscaling services in ECS](https://www.codementor.io/jholub/amazon-ecs-auto-scale-docker-containers-6keydo24n) - How to autoscale the number of service tasks
     - [Autoscaling the cluster in ECS](http://garbe.io/blog/2016/10/17/docker-on-ecs-scale-your-ecs-cluster-automatically/) - How to autoscale the number of EC2 instances in a cluster